kgrid/kgrid-python-runtime/README.md

 and the object is built to the spec, you're ready to go.
 An example python object can be found in the
 [example collection](https://github.com/kgrid-objects/example-collection/releases/download/4.0.0/python-simple-v1.0.zip)

+## Important Notes
+- Editing the cache directly from the runtime's shelf will not propagate changes to the endpoints in the runtime.
+New KOs must come from the activator.